V-Sekai/manuals/decisions/20211031-make-a-place-to-record.md

-# Proposed: Make a place to record
+# Draft: Make a place to record

 ### Context and Problem Statement